michaelrsweet/moauth/DOCUMENTATION.md

-The *scope* is "public" for resources that require no authentication, "private" for resources that can only be accessed by the resource owner or group (as defined by the local path permissions), or "shared" for resources that can be accessed by any valid user.
+The *scope* is "public" for resources that require no authentication, "private" for resources that can only be accessed by the resource owner or group (as defined by the local path permissions), "shared" for resources that can be accessed by any valid user, or a named Unix group to limit access to members of that group.

 The */remote/path* is the URL path that matches the resource, while the */local/path* is the local path corresponding to it.